-So, in this article, not only will you learn what it does to your RV and vehicles, but also what proper maintenance you should conduct to keep all of your vehicles and their mechanics from deteriorating.
+So, in this article, not only will you learn what it does to your RV and vehicles, but also what proper exterior maintenance you should conduct to keep all of your vehicles from deteriorating.

 Even after a couple days, you’ll notice a salty powder film on the lateral surfaces of your vehicles.
 This is just the start of the salt corrosion.
 It starts to slowly pit exposed metal and eat the paint right off your motorhome or camper.
 And before you know it, those white spotted pits create openings into the paint surface and chrome which results in rust.

 But the salt air isn’t the only thing that will damage your toad’s, tow vehicle’s or RV’s exterior.
 The sun’s ultra violet (UV) rays are more intense than ever.
 Prolonged sun exposure has can damage both, exterior and interior, of your investments.

 As weird as it sounds, the hot sun’s intense UV rays permeates the paint which leaves open pores that are prone to salt in the air to find it’s way in the paint finish.